Skip to main content

-The Rensselaer Future of Computing Institute (FOCI) provides a set of resources for campus users needing dedicated computation for applications ranging from data analytics to deep learning systems.
+The Rensselaer Future of Computing Institute (FOCI) and the Rensselaer IDEA provide resources for campus users needing dedicated computation for applications ranging from data analytics to deep learning systems.
 Key facilities include:

-• IDEA provides oversight for three high-performance hypervisors to host project-specific virtual machines for IDEA, Tetherless World Constellation and dedicated HEALS research
+• FOCI/IDEA provides oversight for three high-performance hypervisors to host project-specific virtual machines for FOCI, IDEA, Tetherless World Constellation and dedicated HEALS research

-• Researchers within IDEA can scale up their code developed on the IDEA Cluster and, with code compatibility, run them on Rensselaer's AiMOS supercomputing system which provides over 130,000 cores and 1500 high-end GPUs.
+• Researchers within FOCI/IDEA can scale up their code developed on the FOCI Cluster and, with code compatibility, run them on Rensselaer's AiMOS supercomputing system which provides over 130,000 cores and 1500 high-end GPUs.
 The machine is rated 24th in the world, and currently has a rate over 8 petaflops.
 Details on the AiMOS supercomputer can be found at https://www.top500.org/system/179781.

 • A visualization laboratory featuring Rensselaer's Campfire visualization suite – a patented visualization system for multiscale, collaborative data analytics coupled with several large screen systems to provide an immersive capability.